 Joice Machado – is responsible for the Allergy and Adverse Reactions sections of Brazil IPS, as well as for adapting the FHIR Composition of IPS.
 She contributed to the Methods, Results and Discussion

 Aline Zamarro and Robson Mattos – is responsible for the Medication section of Brazil IPS.
-She contributed to the Methods, Results and Discussion.
+They contributed to the Methods, Results and Discussion.

 Karla L de A Calvette Costa - contributed to the Results and Discussion section of the paper.